-Measures for Israeli nationals, Palestinian passport holders and family members in Canada
+Measures for Palestinian passport holders in Canada and foreign national family members of Canadian citizens and permanent residents in Canada

 Definition of family member